Code-Institute-Submissions/J-cw-milestone-project-1_MarResub/README.md

 -   Social media links are provided to grant users access to notifications of any updates made to the site or addition of any services that could interest them and or others.

+-   Email button on footer automatically opens default email app with company email already filled in.

 ## Technologies Used

 ### Languages Used